odoo/odoo/doc/howtos/rdtraining/setup.rst

 .. code-block:: console

-    $ cd src/odoo/
+    $ cd $HOME/src/odoo/
     $ ./odoo-bin --addons-path="addons/,../enterprise/" -d rd-demo

 There are multiples :ref:`command-line arguments <reference/cmdline/server>` that you can use to configure the server.
 In this training, you will only need some of them.

-* `-d <database>`
+.. option:: -d <database>

     The database that is going to be used.

-* `--addons-path <directories>`
+.. option:: --addons-path <directories>

     Comma-separated list of directories in which modules are stored.
 These directories are scanned for modules.

-* `--limit-time-cpu <limit>`
+.. option:: --limit-time-cpu <limit>

     Prevents the worker from using more than <limit> CPU seconds for each request.

-* `--limit-time-real <limit>`
+.. option:: --limit-time-real <limit>

     Prevents the worker from taking longer than <limit> seconds to process a request.

 The last two are going to be used to avoid killing the worker when debugging the source code.